Did I Lose Too Much Weight?

-I just finished a "biggest loser” contest at work and won, but at what cost?
+I just finished a “biggest loser” contest at work and won, but at what cost?
 I started out on the nutri-system diet and did very well the first month.
 However, I got carried away the next 2 months, lowering my total caloric intake to about 6-800 calories.
 I lost a total of 63 pounds in 3 months.
 That’s 24.5 % of my body mass.
 I read recently that you should never lose more than 10% of your body mass in less than 6 months.
-What have I done to myself?!
-The after affects were striking, however, and frankly horrifying.
+The after affects are frankly horrifying.
 My muscle mass is depleted in my upper torso.
 In particular, my shoulder girdles appear skeletal to look at.
 I lack energy and fatigue easily despite resuming a 1500 calorie low fat low carb diet.
 I force myself to eat as I no longer have a sensation of hunger as was the case at the onset of this diet.
 Also, I am feeling light headed whenever I stand up, and lately even when I’m sitting down.
 My bowels stopped moving as they once did and I urinate like a racehorse.
 Most disturbing to me is the effect on my mentation.
 I’m feeling constantly in a fog.
 Memory and concentration are way off the norm.
 Are these effects permanent?
-Should I seek a medical workup to try and correct, what seems to me to be, a metabolic crisis, at least an acidosis.
-What can I do the reverse these untoward effects?
+Should I seek a medical workup to try and correct, what seems to me to be, a metabolic crisis?
+What can I do the reverse these effects?

 I admire the effort you made to lose your excess weight; however, I am concerned about how you went about it and the resulting problems that you mention.
 Losing weight too quickly and without proper nutrition (including calories) can cause many health problems.
 A safe weight loss is approximately 1 to 2 pounds per week and should focus on small, gradual changes to your diet so that you can form new, healthy habits for a lifetime.